-Typing on the on-screen keyboard with low vision can be challenging and typing with VoiceOver can be a bit fiddly, but it can get surprisingly fast with practice for those who are familiar with the layout of a QWERTY keyboard.
+Typing on an iPhone or iPad on-screen keyboard with low vision can be challenging and typing with VoiceOver can be a bit fiddly, but it can get surprisingly fast with practice for those who are familiar with the layout of a QWERTY keyboard.
 But there's an alternative to typing - dictation, speaking text instead of typing it, and it is available even when you don't have an internet connection.
-Note that dictation is available only for QWERTY keyboards.
-It is not available for numeric keypads for entering items like passcodes and phone numbers.

-If you aren't using VoiceOver, dictation is started by tapping the microphone to the left of the space bar.
+If you aren't using VoiceOver, dictation is started by tapping a microphone button.
+This will normally be below the on-screen keyboard.
 You will hear a ping or feel a haptic buzz as the signal that you should begin speaking.
 Dictation is ended by tapping the microphone again.
-You will also find microphone buttons in various apps to let you dictate in specific areas, e.g. in the Safari address field.
+You will also find microphone buttons in various apps to let you dictate in specific areas.
 Some of the microphone buttons in apps automatically end dictation when your speech pauses.
-At the time of writing, October 2023, the location of the microphone button seems to be a little inconsistent.
-Sometimes it may appear below the keyboard and sometimes, there will be a keyboard icon to use to end dictation.

 Dictation sessions can be as long as you like but will end if you pause for 30 seconds.
 Some dictation buttons in apps may behave differently; you will need to experiment.